-• Funding for GP-write will come from public, private, philanthropic, industry and academic sources around the world.
+• Funding for GP-write will come from public, private, philanthropic, industry and academic sources around the world as well as from emerging sources, such as crowdfunding, that can amplify the voices of ordinary citizens in defining worthy projects to pursue.
 Fundraising efforts have begun.